 4. Make sure customers can easily find your eCommerce site

-If your eCommerce site is hosted by Square, you can easily access and update SEO information (like optimizing items, categories, and photos) to make your site more visible to users.
+If your eCommerce site is hosted by Square, you can easily access and update SEO information (like optimising items, categories, and photos) to make your site more visible to users.
 Square Online also integrates with Google Product Listings so shoppers can discover your products on Google Search, Shopping, and Images to help boost sales.

 5. Sell your products on social channels